 This is especially true for people who are trying to restrict calories to lose body fat, as 10 pieces of fruit would provide about 1000 calories per day.
 So what is the next best thing to eating that much produce?
 The makers of Centrum will say that taking a Centrum a day is the best alternative.
 Companies that sell whole food vitamin supplements will tell you that taking Centrum will do more harm than good, as the body doesn’t recognize and utilize synthetic vitamins the same way it does natural micronutrients.
 Unfortunately, there is no clear answer provided by research.

 If using a super foods powder is not feasible, the next best thing is a whole food multivitamin.
 It is very important to scrutinize the label of whatever product you’re thinking about buying, as often times products label “whole food multivitamins” are actually synthetic compounds combined with yeast (a whole food).
-Megafood, makes a good product, as does Garden of Life.
+Megafood (affiliate link), makes a good product, as does Garden of Life (affiliate link).

 I recommend against the routine use of traditional multivitamins, unless you are part of a special population that research has shown to benefit from them.
 Still, if you are a hard training athlete, or are at risk for deficiencies due to restricted nutritional plans, you will likely derive more benefit from supplementation with traditional products than none at all.
 It is, however, a much better idea to use a preparation that more closely mimics eating real food.